Cobar: Gold

+Silver

+Wonawinta mine, a significant silver mine, operates in the Cobar Basin.

 Cobar township

 In March 1881 the settlement at Cobar was described as “large and scattered, as mining towns generally are, composed chiefly of huts and cottages, which lie about in all directions and cover an extensive area of ground”.
 The population was estimated to number 2,500 consisting “principally of miners and their families”.
 The township was “divided into three portions”, described as “the Government Township, the Private Township (or that upon the land taken up by or belonging to the company working the mine), and Cornish Town”, with “the mine and its appurtenances in the centre”.
 Most of the houses, places of business and public buildings were located in the Private Township.
 In the surveyed Government Township there were “very few houses indeed”.
 Cornish Town was described as “pretty thickly populated”.
 The “want of water” was described as “the great drawback to the comfort of the inhabitants of Cobar” and on a number of occasions “the people have been upon the verge of a water famine”.
 Government-constructed tanks relying on rainfall was the principal means of household supply and the watering of stock, supplemented by “small tanks sunk in the ground” beside many of the houses.

 A description of Cobar published in April 1888 noted that “the houses generally are substantially built; many of them being of brick”, with a number of “weather-board and iron buildings and some adobe or clay houses” scattered throughout the town.
-The courthouse was described as “a handsome brick structure in Barton-street” with a gaol next to it.
+The courthouse was described as “a handsome brick structure in Barton-street” with a jail next to it.
 The township had nine hotels, “the principal ones being the Cobar and the Commercial”, and two banks, “the Commercial and the Joint Stock”.
 The writer was of the opinion that “Cobar owes its existence as a town largely to the Great Cobar Copper Mine, although the pastoral properties have also contributed in a great measure to make it a fairly prosperous inland settlement”.